NicerWang/joomla-template-coldgrey/README.md

 component\Main Output

 ## Main Output

 ### Home
 The template only provide 'postion-right' in homepage.

-### Search Results
-The search box is similiar with baidu.com, but not the same.

 ### Passages
 Code and quote have different background color.